Stay In Touch

 In 2015, researchers at the NRTC proposed six major research projects in response to the priority issued by the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR) for an RRTC on Employment for Individuals with Blindness or Other Visual Impairments.
 The purpose of this RRTC is to conduct research that generates new knowledge about the efficacy of rehabilitation services and technology used to support improved employment outcomes for this population, including three specific subpopulations: youth who are B/VI, people who are deaf-blind, and people with combined traumatic brain injury and B/VI.
-Our proposal won this competitive grant (NIDILRR grant 90RT5040-01-00), and we began working on these six new research projects and training and technical assistance activities in October 2015.
-Click here for more information about the new research projects.
+Our proposal won this competitive grant (NIDILRR grant 90RT5040-01-00), and we began working on these six new research projects, training and technical assistance activities, and dissemination in October 2015.
+A brief description of each research project follows.
+Click on the project title for more information about the project.

 Older Blind Program Evaluations

 We conduct evaluations of state rehabilitation programs providing independent living services to older individuals who are blind or severely visually impaired, under the Title VII-Chapter 2 program.

 - New Jersey (Farrow, PI)